Denis MacEoin: Fellowships

-Scholarship on the Baháʼí Faith
+Scholarship on the Bahá’í Faith

 MacEoin was an active member of the Baháʼí Faith from 1966 to 1980, during which time he lectured and wrote in support of his faith.
 In the late 1970s he wrote a manuscript on the Bábí movement.
 As a Baháʼí publishing material on the religion, he was required to submit his material for a Baháʼí review process, and his manuscript was rejected.
 He resigned from the Bahá'í Faith and later published the material with E.J.
 Brill as The Sources for Early Bābī Doctrine and History.

-MacEoin went on to write critically of the origins of the Baháʼí Faith, and engaged in several years of writing about it, including 18 articles in Encyclopedia Iranica from 1985 to 1990.
+Thereafter, his scholarship took an increasingly adversarial tone, reflected in a series of controversial articles in the journal Religion between 1982 and 1986 that reinterpreted early Bábí history through themes of jihad, militancy, and political struggle.
+His work provoked rebuttals from Bahá’í scholars William Hatcher and Muhammad Afnan, who accused him of distortion and bias in a series of responses published in Religion.
+Other scholars, including Juan Cole and Moojan Momen, also challenged his methods and conclusions, citing his tendency toward polemical rather than objective analysis, uncritical reliance on Azali sources, imbalance in assessing Bahá’í accounts, and personal bias following his departure from the Bahá’í community.
+MacEoin, in turn, took the position that he alone possessed the necessary objectivity to study the Bahá’í Faith, dismissing Bahá’í scholars as biased practitioners incapable of meeting Western academic standards.
+Critics have described his approach as exemplifying classic Orientalism — privileging Western academic perspectives while dismissing insider voices.